MicrosoftEdge/MSEdgeExplainers/Accessibility/AriaNotify/explainer.md

 options can be offered: options that apply to all `ariaNotify` notifications universally or customization on a per-notification-string basis.

-To aid in customization, `ariaNotify` provides a method to give context of the notification (`notificationID`).
+To aid in customization, `ariaNotify` provides a method to give context of the notification (`notificationId`).
 This explainer provides a set of potential suggestions but allows for arbitrary non-localized strings to be used by the content author.
 All strings will be processed by the user agent according to a fixed algorithm ([ASCII encode](https://infra.spec.whatwg.org/#ascii-encode), then [ASCII